nf-core/sarek/docs/output.md

 #### BWA-mem2

-[BWA-mem2](https://github.com/bwa-mem2/bwa-mem2) is a software package for mapping low-divergent sequences against a large reference genome.The aligned reads are then `coordinate` sorted (or `name` sorted if MarkDuplicates Spark is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html)
+[BWA-mem2](https://github.com/bwa-mem2/bwa-mem2) is a software package for mapping low-divergent sequences against a large reference genome.The aligned reads are then `coordinate` sorted (or `name` sorted if `MarkDuplicatesSpark` is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html).

-These files are intermediate and by default not kept in the final files delivered to users.Set `--save_bam_mapped` to enable publishing.
+These files are intermediate and by default not kept in the final files delivered to users.
+Set `--save_bam_mapped` to enable publishing.

 #### DragMap

 [DragMap](https://github.com/Illumina/dragmap) is an open-source software implementation of the DRAGEN mapper, which the Illumina team created so that we would have an open-source way to produce the same results as their proprietary DRAGEN hardware.
-The aligned reads are then `coordinate` sorted (or `name` sorted if MarkDuplicates Spark is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html)
+The aligned reads are then `coordinate` sorted (or `name` sorted if `MarkDuplicatesSpark` is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html)

 These files are intermediate and by default not kept in the final files delivered to users.
 Set `--save_bam_mapped` to enable publishing.

-For all mappers and samples:
+_For all mappers and samples_:

 **Output directory: `{outdir}/preprocessing/<sample>/mapped`**